rayokota/generator-angular-sinatra/README.md

 A [Yeoman](http://yeoman.io) generator for [AngularJS](http://angularjs.org) and [Sinatra](http://www.sinatrarb.com/).

+Sinatra is a Ruby-based micro-framework.
+For AngularJS integration with a Java-based micro-framework, see the [Angular-Dropwizard generator](https://github.com/rayokota/generator-angular-dropwizard).

 ## Installation

 Install [Git](http://git-scm.com), [node.js](http://nodejs.org), and [Ruby](https://www.ruby-lang.org/).
 The development mode also requires [SQLite](http://www.sqlite.org).